lmu-plai/GENIE/README.md

 # GENIE
-### Guarding the npm Ecosystem: CodeQL-based Detection of Malicious Packages
+### Guarding the npm Ecosystem with Semantic Malware Detection

 ---